o3de/sig-core/governance/Coding-Standards-and-Style-Guide.md

 **Some things are not covered**

 If you encounter something that is not covered you will need to use your best judgment; a safe approach is generally to do as the existing code does.
-For further clarification you can always [bring it up with ly-tech@ for discussion](mailto:ly-tech@amazon.com).
+For further clarification you can always [bring it up with with sig-core in the Discord channel](https://discord.gg/fZ7CDwDxrh).

 3\.
 Compiler compatibility
 ==========================